parmoo/parmoo/docs/modules/viz.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are several other private submodules, classes, and functions contained
-in the viz module, that are used for creating and hosting the dashboard.
+in the viz module that are used for creating and hosting the dashboard.
 These do not need to be referenced by the user, but are detailed below
 for developers.